mm80843/T3.5/docs/Benef/PBN__Benef_976.md

 # __Additional healthcare capacity__

-## Name of the Benefit

-Establishing offshore medical rigs with specialized facilities can provide additional healthcare capacity for the confinement and treatment of COVID-19 patients, reducing the burden on onshore healthcare systems.

 ## Description of Benefits pertaining to Beneficiaries

 * [Investing in offshore medical rigs can increase the capacity of healthcare systems to handle pandemics, improve patient care, and reduce the strain on healthcare resources, thereby protecting the value and reputation of healthcare institutions.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1075.md)